Richardinho/react-hero-app-with-routing/intro.md

 The React router does not provide guards, but it is possible to manually implement them.

 The Angular version of the Hero app uses several different kinds of guard.
-In my React version, I implemented an equivalent to the 'CanActivate' guard for the admin section.
+In this app, I implemented an equivalent to the 'CanActivate' guard for the admin section.

 The app requires that the admin page can only be navigated to if the user is currently logged in.
 If they are not, then the app should redirect them to the login page.
-This basically comes down to some branching logic, which renders the admin components when the user is logged in, and a `<Redirect/>` component when they are logged out.
+This basically comes down to some branching logic:
+When the user is logged in, the admin components are rendered; otherwise, a `<Redirect/>` component is rendered which, as the name suggests, redirects them to the login page.

 ```
   if (this.props.adminservice.isloggedin()) {